zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_memory_pools.rst

 Public Memory Pool
 ------------------

-Define the memory pool in the application's .MDEF file using the following
+Define the memory pool in the application's MDEF using the following
 syntax:

 .. code-block:: console